inblockio/mediawiki-extensions-Aqua/README.md

 * Run `npm install`

-This will intall testing software to `node_modules/` in the current directory/
+This will install testing software to `node_modules/` in the current directory/

-Now, run `npm test` to run the automated front-end code checks..
+Now, run `npm test` to run the automated front-end code checks.

 ## Helpful comments
 Login to docker